alex-migwi/clarity/src/content/docs/getting-started.md

 ---
 title: Getting Started
-description: Learn how to set up and use AstroDocs.
+description: Learn how to set up and use Clarity.
 order: 10
 draft: false
 image: ""